Environment & Accessibility

 The natural beauty of Southern Florida is part of the attraction of Collier County.
 Changing climate will cause an increase in the strength and frequency of storms which can negatively impact our environment and conservation efforts, the quality of our air and water, and local wildlife.
 In addition, a lack of accessibility means people with disabilities are unable to enjoy recreational activities in the beautiful outdoors.
 The 2017 community needs assessment defines the extent of these issues.

 The Community Foundation will direct funding to wetlands restoration.

 Wetlands improve water quality, alleviate red tide, mitigate flooding, buffer our coastline from catastrophic storms and support wildlife and fisheries.

 Hurricane Irma devastated thousands of trees, disrupting wildlife habitat and eliminating the benefit of natural shade.

-In collaboration with the, the and the county, the Community Foundation will plant thousands of new native trees.
+In collaboration with Collier County government, the Community Foundation will plant thousands of new native trees.